What Is The Securities Exchange Act (SEA) Rule 17a-3?

 Accurate record keeping is an important consideration for any business, but the financial services sector is held to particularly high standards of accountability here.
 Rule 17a-3 requires brokers and dealers to create and preserve comprehensive records of each securities trade, including copies of blotters, account statements, trade confirmations, cancelled checks and more.

-This heavily regulated area covers the archiving and records management of not only every securities transaction made by exchange members, brokers and dealers - but also down to the requirement of archiving communications with the public by SEC members.
+This heavily regulated area covers the archiving and records management of not only every securities transaction made by exchange members, brokers and dealers - but also the archiving communications with the public by SEC members.

 A wide variety of content is subject to this provision; paper, electronic and online.
 Marketing materials, sales scripts, audio or visual records, or any electronic or social media used by broker-dealers to communicate with the public must be retained and examined.
 Given the vast mediums of technology and ways in which we communicate, broker-dealers subject to these standards have many options in how they can create this record.

 When it comes to the way in which financial firms must archive their electronic records, it will come as no surprise to learn that the SEC lays out some clear requirements.

 Rule 17a-3 (and Rule 17a-4) states that firms must:

 - Ensure the retention and preservation of all transactions and official business records - including all communications.